-I have been on the look out for a leasehold apartment up to £245,000 and identified one near me in Southmead I like with open areas and transport links in the vicinity, the downside is that it's only got 49 years on the lease.
-I can't really find anything else in Southmead suitable, so just wondered if I would be making a mistake buying a lease with such few years left?
+Over the last few months I have been searching for a flat up to £305k and found one round the corner in Southmead I like with a park and transport links nearby, the downside is that it only has 51 years on the lease.
+There is not much else in Southmead in this price bracket, so just wondered if I would be making a grave error purchasing a short lease?

-If you require a mortgage the remaining unexpired lease term may be problematic.
-Reduce the price by the anticipated lease extension will cost if it has not already been discounted.
-If the existing proprietor has owned the property for a minimum of 2 years you may request that they start the process of the extension and then assign it to you.
-An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
-You should speak to your conveyancing solicitor about this.
+Should you need a home loan that many years will likely be problematic.
+Reduce the offer by the anticipated lease extension will cost if not already taken into account.
+If the current proprietor has owned the premises for a minimum of 2 years you could request that they start the process of the extension and then assign it to you.
+You can add 90 years to the existing lease with a zero ground rent applied.
+You should speak to your conveyancing solicitor concerning this matter.

 I am four weeks into a residential purchase having been recommend to a firm by the selling agent to handle our conveyancing in Southmead.
 I am am very dissatisfied with the quality of service.
 Could you you assist me in finding new lawyers?